 USC Tuition (flat rate): Please see the Schedule of Classes or the USC Catalogue for the USC tuition rate.

 Student Health Insurance

 USC requires that all students provide proof of health insurance.
-Since many students receive coverage under a non-USC plan, USC Health Insurance is not automatically applied to the student’s account.
-Students wishing USC Health Insurance need to contact the USC Student Health Insurance office at (213) 740-0551.
+Since many students receive coverage under a non-USC plan, USC Off Campus Health Insurance is not automatically applied to the student’s account.
+Students requiring USC Off Campus Health Insurance need to contact the USC Student Health Insurance office at (213) 740-0551.
 They will be billed for an “off-campus” health insurance policy.
 Students will not be billed for the Student Health Center.

 USC students attending the Washington Semester program at The George Washington University (GWU) live in residence halls on campus and pay housing directly to GWU.
 Each room includes a kitchen and is equipped with cable and a computer hook-up.
 Most have separate dining areas and living rooms.
 Classrooms, the library, the subway and athletic center are within a five to 10-minute walk from the residence halls.

 Costs vary by semester and location.
 For spring semester 2016, the estimated cost of housing is $6,800 (16 weeks).

 The USC Alumni Club of the Nation’s Capital offers the Washington Intern Scholarship Program to assist USC undergraduates who intern in a Congressional office or other public affairs-related internship approved by the Washington Semester program.
 Internships are an excellent way to learn about the governmental process, understand more about federal policy, and determine whether a job in government or a related field is right for you.